github-fun/commands/3-branches.md

 To create a new branch and switch into that branch at the same time, use:
 `git checkout -b my-new-branch`

+You should see:
+`Switched to a new branch 'my-new-branch'`

 This new branch will be an exact copy of the branch you were on when you called the command, which in this case is `master`.

 ### Step 3.2 Modifying the branch